WHAT IS VCAL?

 The VCAL is made up of accredited courses and certificates.
 There are 4 compulsory strands:

 1. Numeracy, Literacy and Oracy

 4. Industry Specific Skills

-A range of assessment methods may be used including student demonstration, teacher observation, self-assessment inventories, portfolios, written text, debates, participation in incursions, excursions, camps and other activities.
+A range of assessment methods may be used including student demonstration, teacher observation, peer and self-assessment inventories, portfolios, written text, debates, participation in incursions, excursions, camps and other activities.